 Here’s a list of Bible rebindings in classier-looking leather.
 Some are glossy, with a grain, and they all feel great to touch.
 But they’re not all expensive.
 All rebindings come complete with “Holy Bible” on the spine or face (if the material is imprintable), one ribbon marker, and new leatherette end pages.

 These prices are assuming your Bible has an intact sewn binding.
 If the pages are falling out or the binding is glued, we would need to repair that with cord insertion ($30.00).
 Can’t tell?
 See our blog post.

 This is our River Grain goatskin specialty style, lined on the inside with genuine lambskin.
 You can choose the options of colors, the length of the edges (“yapp”), the width and colors of the ribbons, and the end pages.
 This is our only leather-lined style.

 Hand-Dyed English Calfskin

 Our hand-dyed English calfskin looks great in any color.
-To the left is mahogany and below is dark brown.
+To the left is mahogany (a brown with reddish tones) and below is dark brown.
 Also available in medium brown, tan, and saddle tan.